Dependencies license management with GitLab CI/CD [ULTIMATE]

 be automatically extracted and shown right in the merge request widget.
 To do

-.
-Make sure your pipeline has a stage named test
+gl-license-management-report.json.
+Make sure your pipeline has a stage named test,

 Learn more on license management results shown in merge requests.